jfcherng-sublime/ST-AutoSetIndentation/messages/update_message.md

-IndentFinder has been updated.
-To see the changelog, visit Preferences » Package Settings » IndentFinder » Changelog
+AutoSetIndentation has been updated.
+To see the changelog, visit Preferences » Package Settings » AutoSetIndentation » Changelog